 Railways: Our Ward incorporates no stations but along its eastern edge runs the Hertford North National Rail route with stops at Enfield Chase (Grange Ward) and Gordon Hill (Enfield Town Ward).
 Just outside its western flank is Oakwood (Cockfosters Ward) on the London Underground Piccadilly Line.

 On your bike?
 The vision of our London Assembly has stretched outward to

 This transformation comes at a price; not least the millions of pounds required to be invested by the Council in order to receive funding from the Assembly.
 FERAA has represented the grave concerns of many local residents' associations.
 Reorganising routes and asserting pre-eminent rights of way for cyclists (every hour of the day on every day of the week) is threatening to make residents and visitors, shop-keepers and customers, pedestrians, transporters of goods, chattels and passengers; construction, maintenance and health workers on call, car drivers and motorcycle riders and many other road users feel like second-class citizens.
 Some cyclists are refusing to adopt the new routes, others seem reluctant to give way to bus boarders.
-The urban scene will need time to regain its composure.
+There are signs of increasing useage but the urban scene will need time to regain its composure.